EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/el-patron-de-diseno-worker-pool-aprovechando-la-concurrencia-en-go/index.en.md

 coverImage: images/worker-pool-patron.jpg
 date: '2023-06-28'
 seo_title: "Worker Pool Pattern in Go: Concurrency Guide"
-description: Learn the worker pool design job queues, concurrency and handling heavy workloads efficiently using the interactive playground
-keyword: worker pool
+description: Gain a much better understanding of the worker pool pattern by using this interactive, real-time simulator; play around with the parameters and see how a queue is dispatched visually
 keywords:
 - Go
 - Design patterns